KatiaAuxilien/paillier_cryptosystem/CODE_OF_CONDUCT.md

-# Code of Conduct for the code_base_obscuration Project
+# Code of Conduct for the encryption_images_Paillier Project

 ## Introduction

-This document outlines the expectations and rules of conduct for all contributors and users of the code_base_obscuration project.
+This document outlines the expectations and rules of conduct for all contributors and users of the encryption_images_Paillier project.
 By participating in this project, you agree to abide by this code of conduct.

 ## Our Principles